 How to Make Pedernales Chili

-- Saute the meat, onion, and garlic in a large skillet over medium-high heat and cook until lightly colored.
+- Sauté the meat, onion, and garlic in a large skillet over medium-high heat, cooking until lightly colored.

 - Add the oregano, cumin, chili powder, tomatoes, hot sauce, and water.
 Stir to combine.